paintdotnet/PaintDotNet.Systrace/README.md

 }
 ```

-This is what it looks like:
+This is what it looks like, using one of the sample trace from the `samples` directory:

 > ![screenshot](/images/screenshot1.png)